 At Skanda Vale, ahimsa is not laid down as mere policy, as a religious belief to be followed doggedly and imposed upon all and sundry.
 Ahimsa flows naturally from a heart that has been purified through service and love.
 In caring for all of life (our patients, pilgrims and animals), we learn selflessness.
 That feeling expands until the realization dawns that there is, in truth, One Supreme Self dwelling in all; that we are all manifestations of the One God, and that in injuring another we injure ourselves.

 Ahimsa is power – the Shakti of the Universe.
 It is not for the timorous.
 Ahimsa may require us to stand for Dharma in very adverse and testing circumstances.
 We may fail a thousand times, but each faltering step takes us closer to realizing the truth.
 Self Realization is impossible without ahimsa.
 Conversely, to those who serve even the tiniest of the planet’s creatures with love, God is imminent, as their hearts intuitively sense His Presence in all of Creation.

-Read about our battle to uphold the sanctity of life…The story of Shambo the sacred temple bull
+Read about our battle to preserve the life of Shambo the sacred temple bull.

 Share this page